hsinyu-chen/PageMODLoaderV3/README.md

 I have created a project template and basic file scaffolding script in [here](mod-template)

-## for who want build extension localy
+## for who want build extension locally

 1. clone repo
 2. run `npm i` and `npm build` in gui and extension folder